For SellersIndustry Guide

 8. Enhance Customer Relationships and Value Proposition: Implement strategies to improve customer satisfaction and retention.
 Demonstrate strong customer loyalty through metrics like Net Promoter Score (NPS) or customer lifetime value.
 Clearly articulate your unique value proposition and how it creates a durable competitive advantage.

 9. Professional Valuation and Advisory: Obtain an independent valuation from an experienced M&A advisor.
 This provides a realistic understanding of your business's worth and helps set appropriate expectations.
-Engage with an advisory firm that understands your industry and can position your business effectively to the right buyers.
+Engage with an advisory firm that understands your industry and can position your business effectively to the right buyers, particularly those focused on off-market deal flow.

 The Buyer Landscape: Who is Acquiring Distribution and Wholesale Businesses?